silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 # Caching

-## Built-In Caches
+## Overview

 The framework uses caches to store infrequently changing values.
-By default, the storage mechanism is simply the filesystem, although other cache backends can be configured.
-All caches use the [api:Cache] API.
+By default, the storage mechanism chooses the most performant adapter available (PHP7 opcache, APC, or filesystem).
+Other cache backends can be configured.

 The most common caches are manifests of various resources: